 Belinda Abbott has joined Design Thinkers Academy as Head of Faculty, coming from the Royal College of Art, via a period as a consultant and freelancer.
 Hayley speaks to Belinda to find out more about her career and what she loves about Design Thinking.

-Belinda: My career choices felt quite random whilst making them, but it’s interesting looking back, how I’m able to connect the dots and see how experiences from the past remain relevant and become quite valuable much later on.
-As a child, I was very drawn to the natural sciences and never really thought of myself as creative.
+My career choices felt quite random whilst making them, but it’s interesting looking back, how I’m able to connect the dots and see how experiences from the past remain relevant and become quite valuable much later on.
+As a child, I was very drawn to the natural sciences and never really thought of myself as creative or interested in design.

 My working life began in marketing and publishing at The South African Institute of Chartered Accountants, which helped me lay fantastic professional foundations, but I quickly realised that I most looked forward to collaborating with our various creative agencies and partners.
 Harbouring this creative spark, I relocated to London where my access to creativity and design talent increased exponentially.